Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 Many first-time tourists to Ireland ask about security and to be honest, you can literally drive across the border and cross by bus or train without encountering a checkpoint.

-The trip from Dublin to Belfast will only take you two hours.
+The trip from Dublin to Belfast will take a little over 2 hours.

 The train is run by Iarnrod Eireann (Irish Rail) and the Northern Ireland transportation company, Translink.

-A round-trip ticket for one adult is €32 (although you can pay slightly more if you book first-class tickets).
+A round-trip ticket for one adult is around €32 for a flexible ticket (although you can pay slightly more if you book first-class tickets).

 You can also get a bus from Dublin's city center to Belfast.
 Choose from either Dublin Express or Aircoach.